alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 The ECDH mode allows Perfect Forward Secrecy.

-The `ecdh_curve` parameter MUST be one of: "secp256r1", "secp521r1", "25519", "448" or "NULL" if the ECDH mode is not available/supported.
+The `ecdh_curve` parameter MUST be one of: "secp256r1", "secp521r1", "25519", "448" or "NULL".

+If the ECDH mode is not supported by a Sender/Receiver and the `ext_privacy_ecdh` transport parameters are present, the "NULL" curve MUST be used for the active and staged `ext_privacy_ecdh_curve` extended transport parameters to indicate that the ECDH mode is not available.
+The associated constraints MUST allow only the "NULL" protocol when an active or staged `ext_privacy_ecdh_curve` parameter is "NULL".

 The `ecdh_curve` “secp256r1" MUST be supported by all devices implementing the ECDH mode.

+Sender/Receiver constraints associated with parameter `ext_privacy_ecdh_curve`  MUST declare all the supported curves.
+This parameter MUST NOT be unconstrained.

 The ECDH functionality is available through the IS-05 extended transport parameters only.
 There are no ECDH parameters in the `privacy` attribute of an SDP transport file.
 The ECDH modes of operation are optional and none of those modes are required to be supported by an implementation conforming with [TR-10-13], [TR-10-14][] or other VSF/IPMX technical recommendations.